glerner/gl-color-palette-generator/.github/issues/improve-test-bootstrap-robustness.md

 ## Current Situation
 We have multiple bootstrap files with overlapping functionality and unclear usage:
 1. `bootstrap.php` - General bootstrap file
-2. `bootstrap-wp.php` - WordPress-specific bootstrap
+2. `bootstrap/wp.php` - WordPress-specific bootstrap
-3. `bootstrap-wp-mock.php` - WP_Mock bootstrap
+3. `bootstrap/wp-mock.php` - WP_Mock bootstrap
-4. `bootstrap-unit.php` - Unit test bootstrap
+4. `bootstrap/unit.php` - Unit test bootstrap

 This leads to:
 - Confusion about which bootstrap file to use for different test types